keeltrace/qlcplus-wiki/Linux-Build-HOWTO.md

 ## OLA (Open Lighting Architecture)

-Acquire the latest tarball from the OLA webiste:
+Acquire the latest tarball from the OLA webiste:<br>
 [http://code.google.com/p/open-lighting/downloads/list](http://code.google.com/p/open-lighting/downloads/list)

 If you're still logged in as root, it's time to stop living dangerously and become a regular user and issue one of the following commands: